5 Best Moving Truck Rental Companies (2023 Review)

 Best for home improvement: The Home Depot Truck Rental

-Home Depot customers can plan with the huge library of resources and tips, but you can’t bank on availability because the service doesn’t accept advance bookings.
-Home Depot’s mileage fees are among the highest on this list, so there are certainly more affordable options if you have time-consuming errands that consume much of your mileage.
+You can plan with the huge library of resources and tips, but you can’t bank on availability because the service doesn’t accept advance bookings.
+Home Depot’s mileage fees are among the highest on this list.

 Many Americans know their nearest Home Depot location, so it can be a convenient option for small moves.
 The 12-foot box truck is smaller than other box trucks, making it ideal for densely populated areas where parking may be an issue.